-The HS has been designed to have regard to traditional knowledge and the ability for communities to manage fishery resources locally (e.g. voluntary spatial closures), through acknowledging and incorporating customary and traditional laws.
+The HS has been designed to have regard to traditional knowledge and the ability for communities to manage fishery resources locally (e.g. voluntary spatial closures), through acknowledging and incorporating customary and traditional laws where relevant.
 It is recognised that there are differing cultural laws for individual nation groups which may be applied by communities to supplement fishery management measures.
-These include Malo ra GELAR (Malo's Law) of Kemer Kemer Meriam Nation, Saabi law of Maluilgal Nation, Saabi law of Gudumalulgal Nation, Kulkalgal Nation and Saabi law of Kaurareg Nation.
+These include Malo ra GELAR (Malo's Law) of Kemer Kemer Meriam Nation, Saabi law of Maluialgal Nation, Saabi law of Gudamalulgal Nation and Kulkalgal Nation and Saabi law of Kaurareg Nation.

-The HS uses a tiered approach to cater for different amounts of data available and different species groups and types of assessments (for example target species with species-specific Catch-Per-Unit-Effort (CPUE) and surveys).
+The HS uses a tiered approach to cater for different amounts of data available and different species groups and types of assessments (e.g. target species with species-specific Catch-Per-Unit-Effort (CPUE) and surveys).
 Underpinning a tiered HS is increased levels of precaution with increasing levels of uncertainty about the stock status.
-Each tier has its own harvest control rule (HCR) and associated rules that are used to determine an RBC.
+Each tier has its own HCR and associated rules that are used to determine an RBC.